mattermost/mattermost-handbook/operations/business-operations/salesforce-administration.md

 ## Who does what?

-* Salesforce Administration: [BizOps](https://community.mattermost.com/private-core/channels/bizops) or @michael.schiff
+* Salesforce Administration: [BizOps](https://community.mattermost.com/private-core/channels/bizops) or @rachel.bradley-haas
   * Onboarding and Offboarding a user
   * Requesting a new feature that isn't for Sales or CS
   * Reporting an issue